Corruption-Tolerant Asynchronous Q-Learning with Near-Optimal Rates: Proof of Theorem

 Unrolling the above recursion over \(t+1\) iterations, we get:

 where $\Delta_t$ is defined as follows:

-Notably, in the presence of adversaries, $\Delta_t$ is not a standard Martingale difference sequence (\texttt{M.D.S}) candidate, since adversarial corruptions introduce a bias.
+Notably, in the presence of adversaries, $\Delta_t$ is not a standard Martingale sequence candidate, since adversarial corruptions introduce a new bias term.
 To isolate the contributions of stochastic noise and adversarial perturbations, we further decompose $\Delta_t$ into two components, $\Delta_{t,1}$ and $\Delta_{t,2}$, such that:

 the noisy $\zeta_{t,1}$ and adversarial $\zeta_{t,2}$ components which contribute to \(\zeta_t\) are defined as follows:

 Also, the \((s,a)-th\) component of the drift parameters in Eq.~\eqref{eqn:drift_params_final} is denoted as: